Arize-ai/phoenix/docs/quickstart/evals.md

 hallucination_evaluator = HallucinationEvaluator(eval_model)
 qa_evaluator = QAEvaluator(eval_model)

-# Run the evaluations
-# Assume 'queries_df' is your input dataframe for Q&A correctness
+# Assume 'queries_df' is your input dataframe
-# and Hallucination.
+# for `hallucination_evaluator` your input df needs to have columns 'output', 'input', 'context'
+# for `qa_evaluator` your input df needs to have columns 'output', 'input', 'reference'
+assert all(column in queries_df.columns for column in ['output', 'input', 'context', 'reference'])

+# Run the evaluators, each evaluator will return a dataframe with evaluation results
+# We upload the evaluation results to Phoenix in the next step
 hallucination_eval_df, qa_eval_df = run_evals(
     dataframe=queries_df,
     evaluators=[hallucination_evaluator, qa_evaluator],